moleculerjs/moleculer-template-project-typescript/README.md

 ?
 Add API Gateway (moleculer-web) service?
 Yes
 ?
 Would you like to communicate with other nodes?
 Yes ?
 Select a transporter NATS (recommended)
 ?
 Would you like to use cache?
-No
+Yes
 ?
+Select a cacher solution Memory
+?
 Add DB sample service?
 Yes
 ?
 Would you like to enable metrics?
 Yes
 ?
+Select a reporter solution Prometheus
+?
 Would you like to enable tracing?
 Yes
 ?
+Select a exporter solution Console
+?
 Add Docker & Kubernetes sample files?
 Yes
 ?
 Use ESLint to lint your code?
-Yes
-Create 'moleculer-demo' folder...
-?
-Would you like to run 'npm install'?
 Yes
 ```

 ## NPM scripts